Sea salt Maldon

 Salt is "of Maldon", but also just "Maldon": this is the name of the only surviving producer over the decades, which until twenty years ago was a small craftsman with limited production.

 Soft and crunchy, the salt Maldon really melts in your mouth.
-Its flakes give a truly unique soap to any dish, a steak or a tartare.
+Its flakes give a truly unique flavor to any dish, a steak or a tartare.

 Sea salt flakes